breandan/crypto-koans/README.md

 We can think of a message as a long list of numbers (or one really big number).*

 ---

+### What if you need to share your secret?

+#### We can share the message in person.
+* How do you know you are alone?
+* Is the other person who they say they are?
+* What if your friend lives far away?
+#### We can share the message in public.
+* Strangely, this is the safest way to share a secret.
+Requires that we be very careful.
+* If you need to share a secret message, it’s safest to assume everyone can read it.
+* How do we prevent those who read our message from understanding the contents?

 ### How can you share a secret in public without sharing the secret?